 Throughout its journey, the feminist movement has adhered to fighting against attributes holding the world in an unequal, unjust and toxic environment.
-In its history, however, one constant element is unfazed: the lack of men’s participation in this much needed change.
+In its history, however, one constant element is unfazed: the lack of men’s participation in this much-needed change.

-It is obvious that majority men despise feminism in its entirety or at least don’t care about it.
+It is obvious that the majority of men despise feminism in its entirety or at least don’t care about it.
 But while feminism is the fight against unconscious biases and cultural norms that disadvantage women, it is not just for them.
 The role of men is as paramount, if not more.

 Legends such as Thomas Sankara of Burkina Faso have shown that men can be feminists, too.
 And just like knowing the sky is blue and the grass is green raises little to no utter concern, that too shouldn’t strike a chord.
 Being a male feminist is not achieved simply by believing that women and men deserve equal rights, it is by taking a stand beside them.